 Pre Prep Verbal reminder of expected behaviour; teacher gives a verbal warning; teacher sends child to thinking area to reflect on behaviour; and speak with parents if poor behaviour persists/conduct issue.
-Prep Reminder of expected behaviour (refer to ethos statements and Golden Rules); verbal warning; Yellow Card - Consequence = half of Club Time missed and teacher records in child's planner); Red Card - Consequence = all Club Time missed teacher records in child's planner and informs parents and Form Teacher and/or Deputy Headteacher.
-Parents required to sign planner; ongoing Poor behaviour would result in meeting with parent and Deputy Headteacher, followed by Positive Behaviour Book (to be completed by the teacher and pupil at the end of every lesson, reviewed after one week); and meeting with parent and Headteacher to outline clear behaviour targets, strategies and a monitoring programme.
+Prep Reminder of expected behaviour (refer to ethos statements and Golden Rules); verbal warning; ongoing Poor behaviour would result in meeting with parent and Deputy Headteacher, followed by Positive Behaviour Book (to be completed by the teacher and pupil at the end of every lesson, reviewed after one week); and meeting with parent and Headteacher to outline clear behaviour targets, strategies and a monitoring programme.